amajji/LLM-RAG-Chatbot-With-LangChain/README.md

 ## :monocle_face: Description

-<p align="center">
- <img src="images/RAG_workflow.png" width="50%" />
-</p>

 - In this project, we deploy an **LLM RAG Chatbot** with **Langchain** on a **Streamlit** app. </br>
 The development of this LLM model aims at extracting relevent informations from external documents.
 Traditionally, the LLM has only relied on prompt and the training data on which the model was trained.
 However, this approach posed limitations in terms of knowledge especially when dealing with large datasets that exceed token length constraints.
 To address this challenge, RAG (Retrieval Augmented Generation) intervenes by enriching the LLM with new and external data sources.

- LLM-RAG-Chatbot-With-LangChain
+<p align="center">
+ <img src="images/RAG_workflow.png" width="50%" />
+</p>

 ## :rocket: Repository Structure